sperkibody/PfalLifeCycleSelection/DFE-alpha-jackknifing/README.md

 # DFE-alpha jackknifing
 Scripts executing DFE-alpha based on diversity and divergence datasets using a leave-one-out approach.

 - divergence_filter.py: updates divergence estimates with jackknifed gene excluded.
 Can be modified to change what species is used a reference for divergence data.
 Also can be modified to use S or FFD sites as neutral.
+Writes divergence estimates for filtered genes to temporary divergence files in corresponding directory (make sure to create directory for this and specify name/path appropriately).

 - sfs_dfe.py: updates dfe estimates with jackknifed gene excluded.
 Can be modified to change what population data is used as input.
 Also can be modified to use S or FFD sites as neutral.